bcgov/wqbench/vignettes/Developer-instructions.md

 - trophic groups and life stage codes for newly added species.

-Lists of BC species and concentration endpoints are unlikely to require changes but should be reviewed.
+Lists of BC species and concentration endpoints are unlikely to require changes but should be reviewed periodically.

 ### Process